JiffyRob/SNEK2/README.md

 ## The Super NPC / Event Koordinator 2

 This is a programming language I wrote for cutscene management with pygame (though it could be used for other things).
+It has no dependencies save for the python standard library.

 It uses `asyncio` under the hood so that commands can take multiple frames to run without stopping the game.
 [Cool book that helped me a lot](https://craftinginterpreters.com)